Iron Butt LogoSolar Eclipse Rides

 Eclipse 1000 GOLD

-Total Solar, Annular Solar or Total Lunar eclipse only.
+The eclipse must be a Total Solar, Annular Solar, or Total Lunar eclipse.

 The ride must be completed in less than 24 hours.